seyrls/bimm_challenge/README.md

 8. Teh database is Postgres

 # How to run
+There's a `.env` file named as `.env-change`.
+You may need to rename it to `.env` where database configuration is placed.
+Whiout this change, the application may not work as expected.

 ## Docker
 To build the images and compile the typescript classes, the following command is required
 1. `docker compose up --build`